Remote livestreaming with WebRTC

 Integrating Depthkit

-Now that you’ve gotten Unity Render Streaming up and running and have played with the Bidirectional example, its time to add Depthkit to our project and start streaming some holograms!
+Now that you have the Unity Render Streaming up and running and have played with the Bidirectional example, it's time to add Depthkit to our project and start streaming some holograms!

 • Start by adding the Depthkit Studio packages (available to download from the Depthkit website).